We now have the ability to schedule virtual visits.

 We have created a practice that is confidential and discrete in order to meet the special privacy needs of our patients.
 Your personal health information and communications are held in the strictest of confidence.
 We follow and often exceed the mandates of state and federal law (HIPAA) as well as professional ethics standards regarding patient confidentiality.
 These laws and regulations are designed to create a safe environment for patients to openly discuss sensitive issues.
 There are circumstances in which we are mandated by law to report.
 These include issues of safety for patients or other individuals and the abuse or neglect of a child or vulnerable adult.

 Balance Women’s Health accepts payment from several insurance companies.
 We are currently in the process of negotiating contracts and will continually assess our contracting options to provide the best possible care for our patients.

-We are now contracted with the following insurance companies: Aetna, Blue Cross and Blue Shield Advantage, Choice, Federal, Preferred, and Traditional, Chickasaw Nation, Cigna, CL Frates, Community Care, First Health, Health Choice, HealthCare Highways, Multiplan, Oklahoma Health Network, OSMA, Tricare, WebTPA.
+We are now contracted with the following insurance companies: Aetna, Blue Cross and Blue Shield Advantage, Choice, Federal, Preferred, and Traditional, Chickasaw Nation, Cigna, CL Frates, Community Care, First Health, Health Choice, HealthCare Highways, Multiplan, Oklahoma Health Network, OSMA, Tricare, WebTPA, and United Healthcare.
 If you do not see your insurance company listed, please contact our office to discuss.

-We are NOT contracted with Medicaid, Medicare or United Health Care.
+We are NOT contracted with Medicaid or Medicare.

 Some insurance companies require administrative obligations associated with filing insurance claims that severely restrict the time and options available for your care.
 In our private practice less time spent on administrative and billing issues allows more time to be dedicated to your care.
 If we are not contracted with your insurance company we would be considered out of network.
 You may file for reimbursement for out of network benefits.
 In most cases visits are partially reimbursed.
 You may request a fully itemized and coded receipt that can be attached to your insurance reimbursement form.